bilus/backpressure/README.md

 ## TODO

-- Pull example
-- Wait to interrupt http server
+- When Done() all messages should go through the pipeline.
 - Wait to interrupt writing to chan in push handler
-- When Done() all messages should go through the pipeline.
 - Automated test
 - Make PipelineMetrics a map => metrics.PipelineMetrics.
 - Rename metrics.Metrics to metrics.Counters.